-An employee of the College shall not directly initiate, participate in or influence College decisions involving a direct benefit to family relatives including but not limited to matters of initial employment, promotion, compensation, leave of absence, performance evaluation, discipline, termination and such.
+An employee or Board member of the College shall not directly or indirectly initiate, participate in, or influence College decisions involving a direct benefit to relatives including but not limited to matters of initial employment, promotion, compensation, leave of absence, performance evaluation, discipline, and separation of employment.

-An employee of the College shall not supervise, be supervised by, coordinate the work of or have work coordinated by a relative who is also employed by the College.
+An employee of the College must not supervise, be supervised by, coordinate the work of or have work coordinated by a relative who is also employed by the College.

-Relative is defined as any individual related by blood, marriage, or legal custody and shall include but not be limited to spouse, child, foster child, step child, parent, foster parent, current parent-in-law, grandparent, current grandparent-in-law, grandchild, daughter/ son-in-law, step-parent, brother, sister, brother/sister-in-law, niece, nephew, aunt, uncle, cousin and similar relatives of the employee’s spouse and any other relative of the employee.
+Relative is defined as any individual related by blood, marriage, or legal custody to the 4th degree, and includes spouse, child, foster child, step child, parent, foster parent, grandparent, great-grandparent, great-great grandparent, grandchild, great-grandchild, great-great grandchild, step-parent, brother, sister, niece, great-niece, nephew, great-nephew, aunt, great-aunt, uncle, great-uncle, 1st cousin, and corresponding relatives of the employee’s spouse.

-Provisions of this policy shall also apply to similar relatives of an employee’s domestic partner and to any other individual living in an employee’s household including such individual’s relatives.
+Provisions of this policy shall also apply to domestic partners and their relatives and any other individual living in an employee’s household including such individual’s relatives.

 Before a relative of a member of management is offered a position within the same division, the Vice President must authorize this by signing the Employment/Change form.
 In the event that the potential employee is the relative of a Vice President, the Employment/Change form must be authorized and signed by the College President.
 In the event that the potential employee is a relative of the College President, the Employment/Change form must be authorized and signed by a member of the Board of Trustees.